-- · Fast, low-latency, reliable internet connection - · A "broadband" internet connection is strongly advised.
+- · Fast, low-latency, reliable internet connection - A "broadband" internet connection is strongly advised.
 This can generally be obtained through a good quality DSL or cable internet connection.
 Dial-up internet service will not be sufficient.
 To verify connection speed and latency, a prospective student or student should use a "speed test" site such as www.speedtest.net.
 The recommended speed should be tested as at least 3.8 Mbps download and upload.
-A dial-up service would test as 0.06 Mbps download which would not be sufficient for BCF online course work. - · BCF provides Wi-Fi coverage for most of the Graceville campus. - Computer hardware requirements - · Computer capable of running a full version of Microsoft Windows or Mac OS (devices running Windows RT, Mac iOS, Google's Chrome OS, Linux, etc., will not be able to complete all required coursework.) - A minimum video resolution of 1024 x 768 - Computer software requirements - · Microsoft Windows or Mac OS compatible with current versions of Microsoft Office - Microsoft Office (The entire Microsoft Office suite is available free of charge to current students through Office 365.) - · Current version of one or more of the major internet browsers-Internet Explorer, Firefox, Chrome, or Safari - · Adobe Reader - · Flash Player - JavaScript enabled - · Cookies enabled - · Current version of Java installed and updated
+A dial-up service would test as 0.06 Mbps download which would not be sufficient for BCF online course work. - · BCF provides Wi-Fi coverage for most of the Graceville campus. - Computer hardware requirements - · A computer capable of running a full version of Microsoft Windows or Mac OS is required to complete most coursework.
+Devices running Windows RT, Mac iOS, Google's Chrome OS, Linux, etc., (such as phones, tablets, and Chromebooks) will not be able to complete all required coursework. - A minimum video resolution of 1024 x 768 - Computer software requirements - · Microsoft Windows or Mac OS compatible with current versions of Microsoft Office - Windows running in "S" mode will not be able to complete all required coursework.
+Windows must be switched out of "S" mode to be able to run all required programs and applications. - Microsoft Office (The entire Microsoft Office suite is available free of charge to current students through Office 365.) - · Current version of one or more of the major internet browsers-Internet Explorer, Firefox, Chrome, or Safari - · Adobe Reader - · Flash Player - JavaScript enabled - · Cookies enabled - · Current version of Java installed and updated